• Skip to primary navigation

 Instructions

-• Peel the potatoes and cut into halves or quarters, ensuring they are the same size, so they cook evenly.
-Add the potato pieces and roughly chopped garlic to a saucepan, cover with cold water, salt and bring to boil for about 15 minutes until tender or when a fork pierces the potatoes with no resistance.
+• Wash and peel the potatoes and cut them into halves or quarters, ensuring they are the same size so they cook evenly.
+Add the potatoes and garlic to a saucepan, add salt and cover with cold water.
+Bring to a boil for about 15-20 minutes until tender or when a fork pierces the potatoes with no resistance.

 Notes

-• Hot milk / cream all the way: This can be done over the stovetop or in a microwave
+• Hot milk/cream all the way: This can be done over the stovetop or in a microwave

 • Drain the potatoes well before adding butter, hot cream and any other add-ins